MADE IN CHICAGO: AN INDUSTRIAL HISTORY IN EVERYDAY OBJECTS

-The Made-in-Chicago Museum, est. 2015, is a thoroughly unsolicited historical research project focused on collecting, documenting, and celebrating the “everyday objects” produced during Chicago’s 20th century industrial heyday.
-What started out as a small collection of rusty metal knick-knacks in my Uptown apartment has since evolved into this website (which I've humbly dubbed a digital “museum") and an honest-to-gosh, visitable exhibition, currently running at the Rogers Park / West Ridge Historical Society on Chicago’s North Side.
+The Made-in-Chicago Museum, est. 2015, is a thoroughly unsolicited and independent historical research project focused on collecting, documenting, and celebrating the “everyday objects” produced during Chicago’s 20th century industrial heyday.
+What started out as a small collection of rusty metal knick-knacks in Andrew Clayman’s Uptown apartment has since evolved into this online museum (featuring exclusive histories of hundreds of Chicago manufacturers) as well as a proper physical showcase, with exhibitions at the Edgewater Historical Society (2017-2018), Rogers Park / West Ridge Historical Society (2018-2020), and the Klairmont Kollections auto museum (2022-present).
+The project has also been featured on WBBM News Radio, WGN’s “SEE Chicago” program, and WTTW’s “Chicago Tonight” and “Chicago Stories.”

 Made in Chicago – Project Mission:

 Many 20th century factories were pivotal in bringing together different immigrant and minority groups as part of a shared endeavor for the first time—as working men and women made modern manufacturing an essential of a self-sustaining American society.
-Germans, Italians, Irish, Poles, Swedes, Jews, and African-Americans from the southern states were among the many people who flocked to Chicago's industrial centers looking for a new opportunity.
+Whether you were German, Italian, Irish, Polish, Czech, Ukrainian, Swedish, Jewish, or part of the “Great Migration” of African-Americans leaving the southern states, Chicago’s industrial center represented a new opportunity in the early 1900s.
 Women also joined the work force in huge numbers, long before Rosie the Riveter.
 Over time, many of these stories wind up lost to history along with the hollowed out factories themselves, but the unions these workers forged, the harsh conditions and treatment they endured, and the things they helped build—including the rusty and dusty ones in our attics—are part of a lasting legacy.

 For now, I am only really scratching the surface.